tbang618/CC24/RustNotes/Rustlings4.md

 Again, we are saying that `author` and `title` should not life longer than the variables from which they are borrowing.

 ## Tests
 Tests are used in program verification.
 Test are special functions in Rust, marked by the directive `#[test]` that are compiled into a separate binary called the **test runner**.
-Cargo, on creating a new project, by default, creates a separate module called `test` and places there some template test functions.
-The module is annotated by the directive `#[cfg(test)]`, which tells the compiler to only run the module in *test mode* i.e. `cargo test`.
+By default, when Cargo creates a new project it also creates a separate module called `test` and places there some template test functions.
+The module is annotated by the directive `#[cfg(test)]`, which tells the compiler to only run the module when in *test mode* i.e. `cargo test`.
 ### 1. Test Macro: Assert
 Rust provides some macros to use within test functions.
 In this exercise we explore `assert!(<condition>)`, which only passes the test if the `<condition>` evaluates to `true`.
 ### 2. Test Macro: Assert Equal